Call for proposals to host 2015 European CanSat launch campaign

 CanSats are mainly launched from rockets, balloons or planes but new ideas are welcomed.
 After release at an altitude of about at least 1 km, the CanSat has to perform a scientific / technological mission and return safely to the ground.

-The European CanSat competition is open to full time students (aged 16+) who are enrolled at a high school in an ESA Member or Cooperating State.
+The European CanSat competition is open to full time students (aged 14+) who are enrolled at a secondary school in an ESA Member State.
 The teams are assisted by a teacher or tutor.

 The first European CanSat competition was held in August 2010.
 Since then, dozens of teachers and hundreds of high school students from ESA Member States have enjoyed the challenge of building and flying their mini payloads.